johbar/text-extraction-service/README.md

 ### MuPDF

 - Have look at [this Containerfile](Containerfile.mupdf-ubuntu) to get an idea how to build a MuPDF shared lib for Debian or Ubuntu.
-  You can build that image, run it and then copy the lib to your host system via `podman cp`.
+  You can also build that image, run it and then copy the lib to your host system via `podman cp`.
 - Put `libmupdf.so` in `/usr/local/lib/`.
-- Set the config env variable in your shell, `export TES_PDF_LIB_PATH=/path/to/libmupdf.so` if you put elsewhere.
+- Set the config env variable in your shell via `export TES_PDF_LIB_PATH=/path/to/libmupdf.so` if you put elsewhere.
 - `export TES_PDF_LIB_NAME=mupdf` in your shell.
-- Set `MU_PDF_VERSION` according to the libs version.
+- Set `MUPDF_VERSION` according to the lib version.

 ## Build locally